nash-io/lottery-round-1/README.md

 ### What does the lottery sort do?

 When the documents were accepted in the lottery process, they were hashed using the `sha256 hmac` algorithm with a salt of `DssZksS81f`.
-This process takes the result of that hash and then uses the last 32 characters of the document hash.
+This process takes the result of that hash.

-These last 32 characters are then sorted alphabetically, and the first 25,000 document hashes are selected as winners.
+These hashes are then sorted alphabetically, and the first 25,000 document hashes are selected as winners.